 - Society for News Design Silver Medal for news features and Bronze Medals for coverage, multimedia and maps (3 awards), 2/19

-- Online News Association finalist for explanatory reporting (Powerless), 8/19
+- Online News Association award for explanatory reporting (Powerless), 8/19

 Santa Fe New Mexican